Sumaya-Alhinai/Sumaya-Alhinai/README.md

 I'm passionate about coding, especially  Web Development, Full stack devlopment (front end, back end),and Data Science.
 I'm always eager to learn and explore new tools and frameworks.

 ## 🌱 I'm currently learning...
-I'm diving deeper into visual studio nd diango frme work and expanding my knowledge in python and data scince.
+I'm diving deeper into visual studio and diango frme work and expanding my knowledge in python and data scince.
 Always looking to improve and build more projects!

 ## 📫 How to reach me...
 You can reach me via: